-You can even choose to search specifically by university, if there is a place you would rather study at (though I would personally recommend searching by course to see what options are available to you in your chosen field).
+You can even choose to search specifically by university, to see if there is a place you would rather study at (though I would personally recommend searching by course to see what options are available to you in your chosen field).

 When doing your search, you’ll find the contact details under each available option.
 Some universities will have a clearing-dedicated phone number, others will have an online application process.
 Each University will have a different system, and they will clearly explain how you can contact them in order to apply.

-Universities often have tips for Clearing and Adjustment on their websites – so be sure to read through those to find out more about clearing at the University you’re applying for!
+Universities often have tips for Clearing and Adjustment on their websites – so be sure to read through those to find out more about clearing at the university you’re applying for!

-Contacting the Universities
+Contacting the universities